 The Clinical program in the Department of Psychological and Brain Sciences offers graduate courses focused on diversity issues.
 Register now for PSYC 687 Cultural Diversity in Psychology this fall.
 This course is recommended for all clinical graduate students and others with the permission of the instructor.

-Dr. Monnica Williams has been conducting research in the area of African American mental health, obsessive-compulsive disorder, cultural competence in therapy, and the relationship between ethnic identity and psychopathology.
+Dr. Monnica Williams has been conducting research in the area of African American mental health, obsessive-compulsive disorder, cultural competence in therapy, racism, and the relationship between ethnic identity and psychopathology.
 Students interested in assisting with research projects in these areas are encouraged to contact Dr. Williams.

 Prospective Graduate Students